-- SQA Highers at ABBB including Computing or equivalent; - A-Levels at BBB including Computing or equivalent; - Int.
-Baccalaureate 28 points; - BTEC Extended Diploma (QCF) Level 3 at DDM. - Foundation Apprenticeship in Software Development in conjunction with SQA Highers at BBB.

-Year 2 - 96 SCQF credits at level 7, for example:
+- SQA Highers at ABBB including Computing or equivalent - A-Levels at BBB including Computing or equivalent - Int.
+Baccalaureate 28 points - BTEC Extended Diploma (QCF) Level 3 at DDM - Foundation Apprenticeship in Software Development in conjunction with SQA Highers at BBB - A combination of qualifications totalling 96 SCQF credits at level 6, or Minimum 106 UCAS points, including suitable Mathematics

 - SQA Advanced Highers at BBB including Computing and excellent SQA Highers or Scottish Baccalaureate; - A-Levels at ABB including Computing; - Int.
-Baccalaureate 30 points including Computing at Higher Level 6. - HNC in a relevant subject area (or a suitable Modern Apprenticeship) with A in graded unit. - BTEC Extended Diploma (QCF) Level 3 at DDM including sufficient Computing.
+Baccalaureate 30 points including Computing at Higher Level 6. - HNC in a relevant subject area (or a suitable Modern Apprenticeship) with A in graded unit. - BTEC Extended Diploma (QCF) Level 3 at DDM including sufficient Computing. - A combination of qualifications totalling 96 SCQF credits at level 7 including suitable Mathematics candidate possesses more advanced prior learning or experience.
+Interest in advanced entry should be communicated to the Programme Director during the application process.
+Those entering at Stage 2 are expected to be proficient in a high-level programming language, Java is our preference.
+Direct entrants to Stage 2 must have appropriate background in object-oriented software design, (web) programming and database technologies.
+Students from FE Colleges who meet the established conditions for articulation into Stage 2 of the BSc in Computer Systems programme will also satisfy the conditions for articulation into Stage 2 of the SDB Graduate Apprenticeship programme.
+Please note that advanced entry is at the discretion of the University.